jsafrane/openlmi-doc/doc/mof/CIM_Service.rst

     The Name property uniquely identifies the Service and provides an indication of the functionality that is managed.
 This functionality is described in more detail in the Description property of the object.

+.. _CIM-Service-LoSOrgID:

+``string`` **LoSOrgID**

+    If not null, this CIM_Service instance represents an ITIL line of service and the value of LoSOrgID shall be a unique identifier for the organization that defines the value of LoSID.

+.. _CIM-Service-PrimaryOwnerContact:

+``string`` **PrimaryOwnerContact**

+    A string that provides information on how the primary owner of the Service can be reached (for example, phone number, e-mail address, and so on).

 .. _CIM-Service-StartMode:

 ``string`` **StartMode**